Glacier in Iceland

 Heat waves, floods, wildfires

-Development progress at risk
+Development gains at risk

 - Climate change could amplify existing conflict risks, such as competition over resources like land and water.